elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_04.md

 ## Task 3

+We somehow forgot that we had to use notebooks for this task, so we first solved them using .py files, and added the notebook only in the very last minute.
+The notebook is in the folder "Milestone 4.
+Task 3".

 The two python files (corresponding to two sub-tasks) are in the folder "Milestone 4.
 Task 3".

 ### RGB Image